mharthoorn/Muse.Net/README.md

 The Muse.Net library uses the Bluetooth APIs from WinRT (Uwp) The DLL's included in the source code and copied to the output folder.
 These libraries are not cross platform / netcoreapp compatible.

+These are included in the package, so there is no need to add them manually.
+However they are normally found here:
+- C:\Program Files (x86)\Windows Kits\10\UnionMetadata\Windows.winmd
+- C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETCore\v4.5\System.Runtime.WindowsRuntime.dll

 ## Background